-Other music that I am inspired by includes wandelweiser music, traditional british folk, early music as the a cappella music of Zarlino and the lute repertoire of Dowland.
+Other music that I am inspired by includes wandelweiser music, traditional british folk and early music.

 Pip is an acoustic duo working within the improvised/experimental field.
 The duo explores the possibilities of the acoustics of trumpet and guitar with a focused sense of intonation and timbre as a point of departure.
 They create gradually developing textures in an intermediate state between static and organic.